[Beta] Response Rate Guide

 The assignments that you want to gather the response rates for must be attached to a survey instance that has one of the With Canvas submission grade passback settings.

-The Configuration section of the Response rate page allows you to select a Survey and 1 or more Courses.
+The New response rate calculation button on the Response rate page will open a form that allows you to select a Survey and 1 or more Courses.
 It also allows you to filter out certain submissions with Submitted from/until dates.

 The Survey list shows the names of all Qualtrics surveys across the Institute level and all Department levels that you use.
-It will not show any Qualtrics surveys that have been added to users' Personal Surveys areas.
+If a Qualtrics survey has exclusively been added to users' Personal Surveys areas, then this list will not include those surveys.
+This is for confidentiality reasons.

-The Courses tree shows the names and course codes of all Canvas courses that Qualtrics LTI is aware of for your institution — in other words, all courses that have at least 1 assignment with a survey attached via Qualtrics LTI.
+The Course selection tree shows the names and course codes of all Canvas courses that Qualtrics LTI is aware of for your institution — in other words, all courses that have at least 1 assignment with a survey attached via Qualtrics LTI.

 Calculation Breakdown